GiannisTsagkaropoulos/news-homepage/README.md

 ## Welcome! 👋

 ![The look of the site](./designs.jpg)
-It's a basic news homapage (there are hovering effects but nothing is clickable).
+It's a basic news homapage.
 The most challenging part was creating the responsive navbar without using css frameworks to get around the problem.

 #### What I learned